Mighty683/View/README.md

 ## Features

 View is basic 'brick' of framework.
-Use it as View or as Controller to render other views.
+Use it to show and control content on page.

 ### Show
 To render HTML template inside element use show: